-It was published in 1942, and it was a big hit in Europe because the book is about resistance to evil alien invaders.
-No one in World War Two invaded America, but many European nations were under occupation from Nazi Germany.
+The Moon is Down was published in 1942, and it was a big hit in Europe because the book is about resistance to evil alien invaders.
+No one in World War Two invaded America, but many European nations were under occupation by Nazi Germany.
 So this book was contraband in Europe.
 92 European publishers published it, a crazy high number even today.

 The book doesn’t have much of a plot.
 It’s a Medusa retelling story that follows eight people in an unnamed town.
-The purpose of having an unnamed town is to make it universal.
-It feels like every small town, and you don’t need to know its name.
+The purpose of having an unknown town is to make it universal.
+It feels like every small town; you don’t need to know its name.
 Also, they are invaded by evil alien invaders.

-The moral point from the moon is down is that some people who work for the Nazi government should be sympathized with as you follow around the seven invading lives.
+The moral point from The Moon Is Down is that some people who work for the Nazi government should be sympathized with as you follow the seven invading lives.
 You will realize that some of these guys are victims.
 Also, they miss their girlfriends.
 They’re not sure they are totally on board with the team they signed up with.

-This book is still a bestseller and loved in those nations.
+This book is still a bestseller and is loved in those nations.
 It’s a parable.
 The language and plot are simple.
 The morals are on the surface.
 It follows the main character, Kino.
 Kino is a pearl diver in Baja, California.
-So he, with his neighbors, dive into the ocean, into little lagoons, and try to find pearls and sell them to different buyers.
+So he, with his neighbors, dives into the ocean and little lagoons, trying to find pearls and sell them to different buyers.

 That’s how they live in their little huts in their tiny village.
 So what was Steinbeck trying to do with this story?
-He was repeating a point that he’s made in many of his books: greed is destructive and is found in poor people and rich people alike.
+He repeated his point in many of his books: greed is destructive and found in poor and rich people alike.

 Author: John Steinbeck